pcatach/pcatach.github.io/_posts/2023-07-22-stock-valuation-2.md

 This all means that, despite it's incredible net income, Microsoft actually lost $293 million in cash in 2022.

-Indeed, if you look at the 10-K balance sheet, you'll see that cash and cash equivalents decreased from $14,224 billion in 2021 to $13,931 billion in 2022, which is very close to the amount we saw in the 10-Q balance sheet for 2022.
+Indeed, if you look at the 10-K balance sheet, you'll see that cash and cash equivalents decreased from $14,224 billion in 2021 to $13,931 billion in 2022, which is very close to the amount we saw in the 10-Q balance sheet for 2023.

 Right, so a net loss of 293.
-What gives?
 Let's break this down.
 We understand the $72 bn in net income.
 We can see a D&A gain of $14 bn.